RomeroLab/sadx-latent-function/projects/Biochemical_Ordinal/esm/README.md

 git clone git@github.com:samgelman/RosettaTL.git

 cd RosettaTL
-mamba env create -f env_2.yml # conda is too close conda activate rtl2
+mamba env create -f env_2.yml # conda is too slow conda activate rtl2

 # something missing from env_2.yml that is needed in one of the imports